⚠️ Use credit cards responsibly!

 By two years, your hard inquiry should be off your credit report altogether.

 Now, what happens if you applied for a few credit cards, knowing you probably won’t be approved for all?
 Will the credit inquiry still be on your credit report if you get declined?
 The answer is that yes, the hard inquiry will still be on your credit report.
-You’re best off applying for cards that you have a fair chance of getting approved for.
+You’re best off applying for cards that you have a fair chance getting approved for.

 What is a soft inquiry?

-Now, let’s talk about soft inquiries aka soft pulls.
-A soft inquiry is when you check your credit report, or you allow someone to check your credit (like a potential employer).
+Now, let’s talk about soft inquiries, aka soft pulls.
+A soft inquiry is when you check your credit report or you allow someone to check your credit (like a potential employer).
 A soft inquiry also occurs when a lender checks your credit report in order to pre-approve you for an offer.

 When is a soft inquiry made?

 Soft inquiries are not done in relation to loans.
-They’ll usually be done by landlords, potential employers, insurance companies, utility companies or for pre-qualified offers.Those pre-qualified credit card offers you get in your mailbox aren’t numbers that are pulled out of a hat.
+They’ll usually be done by landlords, potential employers, insurance companies, utility companies or for pre-qualified offers.
+Those pre-qualified credit card offers you get in your mailbox aren’t numbers that are pulled out of a hat.
 They’re usually based on your score.

 Soft credit check effect on score